mbunda-splunk/SAMPLE-OSS-Repo-with-Splunk-CLA-Apache2.0/README.md

 These agreements serve two main functions – first, to ensure that a contributor is legally authorized to make their contribution, and second, that they grant Splunk a license to use and redistribute the underlying IP (copyright or relevant patents).

 #### Two Options:
+As an alternative to the HTML CLA, you may also include the Splunk CLA Agreement Tracker.
+The choice yours but it is your responsibility to ensure that the contributors have signed the Splunk CLA before you accept their contributions.

 * [Splunk's HTML CLA](https://www.splunk.com/en_us/form/contributions.html)
 * [Splunk CLA Agreement Tracker](https://github.com/splunk/cla-agreement)

-The choice yours but it is your responsibility to ensure that the contributors have signed the Splunk CLA before you accept their contributions.

 ## Frequently Asked Questions